michaeluno/admin-page-framework/readme.txt

 * Fixed: a bug that the redirect submit button did not work with a long page slug.
 * Added: the Other Notes section including tips in the demo plugin.
 * Added: the `setPageHeadingTabTag()` method that sets the page-heading tab's tag.
-* Added: the ability set visibility of in-page tabs, page-heading tabs, and page title by page slug.
+* Added: the ability to set visibility of in-page tabs, page-heading tabs, and page title by page slug.

 = 2.1.1 - 10/08/2013 =
 * Added: the *for* attribute of the *label* tag for checklist input elements so that clicking on the label checks/unchecks the item.